 An Individual First

 The present work comes from a pivotal time in Viola Frey’s career—her first major acquisition, Double Grandmother by the Minneapolis Institute of Art occurred in 1981 and in 1984 she received a solo exhibition at the Whitney Museum of American Art.
-Grandmother in Red Hat demonstrates her dynamic and expressive approach to engaging themes of social presence and individualism.
+The present lot demonstrates her dynamic and expressive approach to engaging themes of social presence and individualism.

 The use of Grandmothers in Frey’s work was inspired by the strong women in her community, as well as a figure she called “Mrs. National Geographic”.
 As a young girl, Frey copied pictures from the magazine and one woman always caught her eye— the editor or publisher she supposed, “the one that funded the whole thing, photographed riding an ostrich…she was out in the public, she wasn’t private.”
 This figure impressed upon the young Frey, and though not explicitly feminist, the sheer scale of Frey’s women gives them power.
 “She was the big-wig, the person who controlled it all, you could tell,” Frey said of Mrs. National Geographic, which is the same feeling one gets standing beneath the towering Grandmother.